 An introduction to psychological and psychoanalytic theories will help students understand why some people internalize social prohibitions and other do not.
 The students will get a clear understanding of how psychoanalysis, psychology and psychiatry can help legal practitioners.
 Students will also learn about new studies in the domain of neuroscience and their contribution to legal reasoning.

 Professor Renata Salecl is a Slovene philosopher, sociologist and legal theorist.
 She is the author of Choice, On Anxiety and The Spoils of Freedom, to name a few.
 She is a senior researcher at the Institute of Criminology, Faculty of Law at the University of Ljubljana, and holds a professorship at Birkbeck College, University of London.
 She has been a visiting professor at London School of Economics, lecturing on the topic of emotions and law.
 Every year she lectures at Benjamin N. Cardozo School of Law, on Psychoanalysis and Law, and she has also been teaching courses on neuroscience and law.
 From 2012, furthermore, she is visiting professor at the Department of Social Science, Heath and Medicine at King's College London.
 Her books have been translated into thirteen languages and she has given a well-known, much viewed TED talk on anxiety and choice.

-** Please note dates of all units are subject to change
+**Please note all dates are subject to possible change

 The southern Gold Coast has a large range of accommodation options including bed and breakfasts, motels, home stays, guesthouses, apartments, youth hostels and backpacker inns.